dcrommie/walbrook/blog/market-update-april-2025.md

 ---
 ## Market Key Points

-* The Australian equity market had an exceptionally strong month rising 4.2%.
-All sectors with the exception of Utilities, Energy and Materials finished the month higher.
+* It was a challenging month with domestic and international markets experiencing a sell-off.
-* Australian equity performance outshone global counterparts.
-The S&P 500 Index (USD) rose 1.2%, the FTSE Eurotop 100 Index (EUR) rose 0.5% and the CSI 300 Index (CNY) rose 0.6%.
+* Local markets finished the month 3.4% lower, while the S&P 500 Index was off by 5.6%.
-* The Japanese and Hong Kong markets were some of the few to finish the month lower with returns of -1.2% and -1.0%.
+* Fixed income markets adjusted to news about tariffs and their implications for inflation and growth.

 ### Australian equities